 If you feel throbbing that begins on one side and causes nausea or sound/light sensitivity, you may have a migraine.
 Visual disturbances, such as flickering points of light, may precede a migraine headache.

 Headache treatment depends largely on determining the cause of the headache.
 Tension headaches can usually be treated by the use of over-the counter pain relievers such as Tylenol, Motrin, or even aspirin.
 When tension or stress is the cause, nondrug options may include massage to relieve muscle tension, yoga and other forms of exercise, and working less when possible.

 The treatment of migraine headaches is somewhat more involved and may involve a number of different approaches to the pain.
 (Please...

 If you feel a non-throbbing pain around one red, watery eye, with nasal congestion on that side of your face, you may have a cluster headache.

 If you feel a steady pain in the area behind your face that gets worse if you bend forward -- and if you have nasal congestion as well -- you may have a sinus headache.

 Call Your Doctor About a Headache If:

-Do you have a high fever and severe pain with nausea and a stiff neck?
+You have a high fever and severe pain with nausea and a stiff neck.
 Does light hurt your eyes?
 You may have meningitis.
 Get medical help now.

 You are drowsy with dizziness, vertigo, nausea, or vomiting after a head injury.
 You may have a concussion.
 See your doctor right away.